-- Expand regional transit ridership on King County Metro Transit, Sound Transit, and City of Seattle services by 2040 to 378 million annually. - Reduce total passenger vehicle miles traveled 20 percent by 2030 and 28 percent by 2050 against 2017 baseline. - Reduce transportation-related GHG emissions 20 percent by 2030 versus 2017 baseline. - Implement Vision 2050 growth management strategy, including limiting new growth in rural King County to less than 1.5 percent of countywide total.
+- Expand regional transit ridership on King County Metro Transit, Sound Transit, and City of Seattle services by 2040 to 378 million annually. - Reduce total passenger vehicle miles traveled 20 percent by 2030 and 28 percent by 2050 against 2017 baseline. - Adopt a clean fuels standard to reduce transportation-fuel GHG emissions intensities by at least 20% by 2030, compared to 2017 levels. - Implement Vision 2050 growth management strategy, including limiting new growth in rural King County to less than 1.5 percent of countywide total. - Strategies and performance measures in Transportation and Land Use Focus Area were modeled to reduce countywide GHG emissions from personal and commercial vehicles by approximately 50% by 2030 and 90% by 2050 compared to 2017 levels.
+See 2020 SCAP "Performance Measure GHG 1 - Countywide GHG Emissions" for additional details on transportation related pathways recommended in the SCAP as part of technical analysis to support progress towards shared countywide GHG emissions reduction targets.